How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 Building Traffic and an Audience Through Social Media

-Social media can be a huge source of traffic (and eventually earnings) for many bloggers.
+Social media marketing can be a huge source of traffic (and eventually earnings) for many bloggers.

 The most common social media sources for bloggers are: